 James Algina, Ed.D.

-Professor Emeritus of Research and Evaluation Methodology, College of Education
+Professor Emeritus, Research and Evaluation Methodology, School of Human Development and Organizational Studies in Education

 Dr. James Algina is a professor emeritus of research and evaluation methodology, College of Education.
 Currently, he serves as Co-PI for an efficacy trial funded by the Institute of Education Sciences focused on embedded instruction.
 He is a core faculty member and serves on the leadership team for the Anita Zucker Center for Excellence in Early Childhood Studies.